cloud-native-toolkit/ibm-garage-cloud-cli/README.md

 the `--jenkins` flag will install Jenkins into the namespace (only available on OpenShift) and set up the Jenkins serviceAccount.
 The `--tekton` flag will copy the available Tasks and Pipelines from the template namespace (defaults to `tools` if not provided).

+The command expect that the cluster login has already been performed.

 **Example usage**